 - Create a list of the San Diego toddler activities which interest you most.
 Having a list of options prepared in advance helps as travel plans with a baby or toddler invariably change.

 - Build a San Diego itinerary which respects your baby or toddler’s sleep schedule.
 Skipping naps or napping on-the-go may work some days, but it’s not sustainable.

 Inspired by our own San Diego family vacation, here is a 6-day itinerary for San Diego with a baby and toddler:

 DAY 1 – LA JOLLA AND MISSION BEACH

-Morning: La Jolla Cove & La Jolla’s Children’s Pool Seals
+Morning: La Jolla Cove & the La Jolla Children’s Pool Seals

 Visit the trendy San Diego neighborhood of La Jolla.
 Enjoy the scenery with an oceanfront walk to see the La Jolla seals and sea lions.
 Your chances of seeing seals at the La Jolla Children’s Pool are particularly good here as the seals enjoy relaxing on a partial sea wall not far into the ocean.